garrandall/popular-music-data/tracks/put-that-woman-first-jaheim.md

 Comin' in late from work
 You better put that woman first (Put that woman first)

-{So many times} Actin like it wasn't really nothin' {So many ways} Kept to myself, always runnin'
+ Actin like it wasn't really nothin'
+ Kept to myself, always runnin'
-{So many games} All that I sin
+ All that I sin
-{So many words} I need you to stay
+ I need you to stay
-{Always came first} Even though sometimes fallin' second
+ Even though sometimes fallin'
+second
-{Came down to love} You know I had to win the last race {Spend some time} Put in some work
+ You know I had to win the last race
+ Put in some work
-{And for better or worse} Always put that woman first
+ Always put that woman first

 When she starts bringin' up old dirt
 And the fights keep getting worse (Gettin' worse)